ossf/scorecard/probes/README.md

 })
 ```

-To display the content to the user, Scorecard needs to print out the findings metadata somewhere in the evaluation part.
-This can be done with logging.
+### Should the changes be in the probe or the evaluation?
+The remediation data must be set in the probe.